squeaky-pl/pystacia/doc/source/image.rst

 Emboss raises detected edges in image creating 3D effect sharpening it at the same time.
-Call :meth:`tinyimg.image.Image.emboss` to use it.
+Call :meth:`pystacia.image.Image.emboss` to use it.

 >>> img.emboss()